Alexander Lvovich Kazembek: Life

+Political views

+Kazembek was sympathetic towards Stalin in the 1930s, but had some reservations, particularly after the purge of Mikhail Tukhachevsky.
+Similar to Trotsky he believed Stalin to be a Bonapartist, however, unlike Trotsky he admired this.
+Kazembek believed that Stalin should serve alongside a monarch, specifically Grand Duke Kiril Vladimirovich of Russia, who had ties with the Nazis.

 In 1957, his reputation suffered a blow when Pravda published a pro-Soviet article and claimed Kazembek as its author.
 He demanded immediate rehabilitation from the newspaper and threatened to commit suicide if his demands were not met.
 In 1957, his request of the Soviet citizenship was sustained.
 He returned to the Soviet Union and worked at the Moscow Patriarchate's Department of Exterior Affairs until his death in 1977.
 He was buried in the village of Lukino, a Moscow suburb, near the local Church of the Transfiguration.